Computer-Science-Association/recruits-landing/index.md

 - Contest will end at 22:00 on 10/11/2000.
 - In case you don't have your BITS email yet, use f20203XXX@pilani.bits-pilani.ac.in (where XXX is any 3 digit number) to sign up.
 We will contact you using your phone number in that case.
 - We'll be adding stages and giving answers and hints to previous stages, as time passes.

+Warning: A number of cases of cheating have come to our attention.
+Discussion with other contestants is grounds for immediate disqualification.
+The test is open internet, and we feel that should be enough to make your way through all levels.
+In case you feel you have cheated and wish to still be considered, please refer the Regret Clause at the bottom of this page.

 ## [Update]